everoute/everoute/README.md

 to control the software network and security services.

-All the Everoute related services are deployed as Kubernetes Pod, which makes these services easy to deploy and manage. to deploy and use.
+All the Everoute related services are deployed as Kubernetes Pod, which makes these services easy to be deployed and managed.

 <p align='center'>
 <img src="docs/assets/everoute_arch.svg.png" width="550" alt="Everoute Architecture">